zero-to-mastery/resources/generalResources.md

 * [**Visualize Code Execution**](http://pythontutor.com/): Visualize Python, Java, JavaScript, C, C++, Ruby code execution.

 * [**Internetingishard.com**](https://www.internetingishard.com/): Friendly web development tutorials for complete beginners; Learn HTML & CSS for free.

+* [Scrimba](http://scrimba.com/) Video Tutorials for free, and some to pay for.
+Comes with weekly dev challenges, which you can win prizes every week if you contribute.

+* [Can I Use](https://caniuse.com/) See what bits of code is compatible with different web browsers and versions.

+* [Git Reference](https://git-scm.com/docs) Learn Git, and some of their commands!